Firestar (Marvel Comics): Critical reception

 Deirdre Kaye of Scary Mommy called Firestar a "role model" and "truly heroic."
 Darren Franich of Entertainment Weekly ranked Firestar 34th in their "Let's rank every Avenger ever" list.
 CBR.com ranked Firestar 4th in their "10 Most Powerful Members of The New Warriors" list, 8th in their "20 Most Powerful Mutants From The '80s" list, CBR.com ranked Firestar 4th in their "10 Most Powerful Members of The New Warriors" list, and 15th in their "20 Most Powerful Female Members Of The Avengers" list.

-Anthony Orland of Digital Trends called Firestar one of the "12 new Marvel characters we want to see in the Spider-Man 4 movie."
-Jordan Iacobucci of Screen Rant included Firestar in thei"10 Marvel Superheroes From The ‘80s Who Should Join The MCU" list, while Lukas Shayo named her one of the "10 Iconic New York City-Based Marvel Superheroes We Haven't Seen In The MCU" list.
+In December 2022, Anthony Orland of Digital Trends called Firestar one of the "12 new Marvel characters we want to see in the Spider-Man 4 movie."
+Jordan Iacobucci of Screen Rant included Firestar in their "10 Marvel Superheroes From The ‘80s Who Should Join The MCU" list, while Lukas Shayo named her one of the "10 Iconic New York City-Based Marvel Superheroes We Haven't Seen In The MCU" list.